Modular construction: Construction

 Assembling components in a factory off-site means that workers can use the repeatability of the structures as well as the use of automation to facilitate the manufacturing process.
 By standardizing the overall design of structures, work which would usually require expensive workers with specific skills (e.g. mechanical, electrical and plumbing) can be completed by low-cost manufacturers, decreasing the total salaries cost.
 As very little manufacturing occurs on-site, up to 80% of traditional labor activity can be moved off-site to the module factory.
 This leads to a lower number of sub-contractors needed, further decreasing overall total salaries cost.
 Overall, the larger the labor-intensive portion of a project, the larger the savings will be if modular construction is used.

 Project such as student accommodations, hotels and affordable housing are great candidates for modular construction.
 The repeatability of their structures leads to faster manufacturing times and therefore less overall cost.
 Meanwhile, if the project is (for example) a modern beach house with highly irregular wall spaces and ceilings, traditional construction methods may be preferable.
 As the industry continues to adapt and grow, these repeatable designs could one day be modified and adapted to fit all kinds of structures at decreased costs.
+The principles of modular prefabrication are also applied to non-building structures, such as in the creation of swimming pool systems which use modular composite hybrid panels to facilitate rapid assembly in difficult-to-access sites like rooftops or remote locations.